 When customers prepare to open their purse strings, businesses will vie for their attention, and there’s no time of year more competitive than Christmas.
 This year however, the coronavirus pandemic has changed the business landscape.

 With non-essential shops shut across the country, it’s no longer sufficient to simply add a bit of tinsel to your shopfront, mark down some products, then wait for the customers to flood in.
 With lockdown-battered businesses competing online for every penny from wary customers, you’ll have to work extra hard to stand out.

 We’ve compiled a few tips to help your business stand out from the crowd this Christmas:

 Don’t forget to add a few festive touches to the layout of your website.
-Something as simple as seasonal colours and imagery can really help conjure up that Christmas feeling.
+Something as simple as a bit of seasonal imagery can go a long way in conjuring up that Christmas feeling.

-Your business message won’t land effectively if it’s chucked about indiscriminately.
-Clever advertising today is targeted according to who customers are and the kind of local businesses they’d like to frequent.
+Your business message won’t land if it’s chucked about indiscriminately.
+Clever advertising today is targeted according to who customers are and the kind of businesses they frequent.